 History of Chesapeake PETS

-The multi-distrct C-PETS started in Virginia in Spring 2006, when two enterprising DGEs, Jim Probsdorfer (7600) and Burt Lamkin (7610), returned from the Rotary Zone Insititue impressed with a presentation from the Florida PETS organization.
-They decided to join forces to hold the first multi-District PETS in Virginia, held at the Virginia Crossings Resort near Richmond.
-After that success, an attempt to incorporate District 7570 and two West Virginia Districts was discussed but ultimately did not come to fruition.
+Our multi-district Cheasapeake PETS (CPETS) started in Virginia in Spring 2006, when two enterprising DGEs, Jim Probsdorfer (7600) and Burt Lamkin (7610), returned from the Rotary Zone Insititue impressed with a presentation from the Florida PETS organization.
+They decided to join forces to hold the first multi-district PETS in Virginia, at the Virginia Crossings Resort near Richmond.

 In 2007, the second “Virginia PETS” was held there by DGEs Jim Pierce (7600) and Travis White (7610).
 A representative from D7620, DGE Rich Carson, participated to observe the training, with the potential of having 7620 clubs join the alliance.
 Over the following two years, the ‘Virginia PETS’ became “Chesapeake PETS”’ to acknowledge the growing alliance of Rotary districts that are situated around the Chesapeake Bay.
 At that point, D7630 requested to participate, growing the combined PETS to more than 215 Rotary Clubs and requiring Chesapeake PETS to relocate to larger capacity conference venues.
 Since 2016, CPETS has met at the the larger capacity Westfields Marriott Washington Dulles Conference Center in Chantilly VA.